 Form J D Faccinetti – So last week, lo and behold, I got a call from a doctor I know.
-Yes, this is one the doctors from the group that missed my condition for so many years.
+Yes, this is one of the doctors from the group that missed my condition for so many years.
 But this is one of those calls that make it all worthwhile!

 “I just saw a new patient with acromegaly,” he said.
 “I suspected he had it the minute he walked into my office.
 I just kept thinking about our experience with your case.
 His hands his knees,” he said.
 “He is now being seen by specialists,” he added, and then asked me if I would mind talking with this patient.
 Of course, I was thrilled and jumped at the opportunity.

-What makes this story compelling is that at the time, this doctor had really no understanding that all my symptoms and physical appearance where unmistakable signs of acromegaly and flat out missed it.
-As he later told me, he had never seen an acromegaly case before mine, and with my physical and physiological changes, being slow and subtle, as is so common in acromegaly, he was unable to put it all together.
+What makes this story compelling is that at the time, this doctor had no understanding that all my symptoms and physical appearance where unmistakable signs of acromegaly and flat out missed it.
+As he later told me, he had never seen an acromegaly case before mine, and with my physical and physiological changes, being slow and subtle, as is so prevalent in acromegaly, he was unable to put it all together.
 It wasn’t that he didn’t know.
 It was just not on his radar.

-© 2015, Pituitary World News.
+© 2015 – 2020, Pituitary World News.
 All rights reserved.